Flanders-Make-vzw/sparql-otfc/README.md

 1. To run the endpoint: `node --no-warnings src/endpoint.js`.
 Pointing a web browser to `http://localhost:3000` should return a SPARQL service description.

 2. To run the web UI: `node --no-warnings src/web.js`.
-Pointing a web browser to `http://localhost:3001` should the UI and queries are forwarded by default to an endpoint that is expected to run at `http://localhost:3000`.
+Pointing a web browser to `http://localhost:3001` should show the UI and queries are forwarded by default to an endpoint that is expected to run at `http://localhost:3000`.

 #### Via Docker: